shiraOs/EShopApp/README.md

 #

-Runs the app in the deployment mode.\
+Run the app in the deployment mode.\
 Open [https://my-eshopping-app.herokuapp.com/](https://my-eshopping-app.herokuapp.com/) to view it in your browser.